Thermal Correlators and Bosonization Dualities in Large $N$ Chern Simons Matter Theories: Thermal -point Functions: Spin

 \section{Thermal $2$-point Functions: Spin $s=2$}

-In this section we will compute the thermal two point functions of the stress tensor operator in the Regular snd Critical Boson theories as well as the Regular and Critical Fermion theories.
+In this appendix we compute the thermal two point functions of the stress tensor operator in the Regular snd Critical Boson theories as well as the Regular and Critical Fermion theories.